turkeysthinktoo/uBlockTurkey/README.md

 ***

 uBO is **NOT** an "ad blocker"; it is a [wide-spectrum content blocker][Blocking] for Chromium and Firefox with CPU and memory efficiency as primary features.
-After a new installation, the default behavior of uBO is to block ads, trackers, and malware sites through [EasyList][EasyList], [EasyPrivacy][EasyPrivacy], [Peter Lowe's Blocklist][Peter Lowe's Blocklist], [Online Malicious URL Blocklist][Malicious Blocklist], and uBO's [filter lists][uBO Filters].You can also improve your internet experience with other filters that come with this fork.
+After a new installation, the default behavior of uBO is to block ads, trackers, and malware sites through [EasyList][EasyList], [EasyPrivacy][EasyPrivacy], [Peter Lowe's Blocklist][Peter Lowe's Blocklist], [Online Malicious URL Blocklist][Malicious Blocklist], and uBO's [filter lists][uBO Filters].
+You can also improve your internet experience with other filters that come with this fork.

 ***